GeoNode/geonode/docs/new_docs/contribute_docu.rst

 * Edit the files in the */docs* directory
 * Make pull requests

+All these things can generally be done on the web you won't need to download something!
+But if you want to add images to your documentation you will have to do some more inital steps, because this can't be done on the web.
+So when you are sure you just want to add some pieces of information and won't need images, just go ahead with this documentation.
+To learn about how images can be added to your documentaion and what steps have to be done first, read this _link.

 In the following part the steps will be explained more detailed.